 Your local Biocycle installation agent will be happy to visit your site and meet with you to discuss your property and plans.
 As part of this visit your agent can also offer a package solution which may include water storage tanks, pumps and filtration, plumbing and or earthworks.
 Rather than getting multiple tradies to cart machinery and personnel to your site, having one contractor to manage all facets could save you $thousands on extra transport and logistics charges.

 I'm confused after talking to a few different companies.
 How do I make sense of all the different information?

 We understand completely!
-Please just call and talk it over with Mike, our Technical Advisor and National Sales Manager.
+Please just call and talk it over with Mike, our General Manager.

-Mike's a good kiwi bloke with many contacts in the industry and we promise you he will help with integrity and honesty, using basic language to discuss the best options available for your personal circumstances.
+Mike's a good kiwi bloke and he has many contacts throughout the industry.
+We promise you he will help with integrity and honesty, using basic language to discuss the best options available for your personal circumstances.